Skip to content

 Poland type A work permit

-3. Applying for the wrong types of work permit
+3. Applying for the wrong types of work permits

 Poland has various work permits depending on the nature of employment.
 The Type A permit is for foreigners employed by a Polish employer or Poland hiring Agency based on a local contract.
 If applying under the wrong category, your application may be rejected.